TrellixVulnTeam/swahilipython_SCMU/Doc/library/tempfile.rst

    The resulting object can be used as a context manager (see :ref:`tempfile-examples`).
-On completion of the context or destruction of the temporary directory object the newly created temporary directory and all its contents are removed from the filesystem.
+On completion of the context or destruction of the temporary directory object the newly created temporary directory and all its contents are removed kutoka the filesystem.

-   The directory name can be retrieved from the :attr:`name` attribute of the returned object.
+   The directory name can be retrieved kutoka the :attr:`name` attribute of the returned object.
 When the returned object is used as a context manager, the :attr:`name` will be assigned to the target of the :keyword:`!as` clause in the :keyword:`with` statement, if there is one.